acrlabs/simkube/README.md

 SimKube is licensed under the [MIT License](./LICENSE).
 Contributors to this project agree that they own the copyrights to all contributed material, and agree to license your contributions under the same terms.
 This is "inbound=outbound", and is the [GitHub default](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license).

+> [!WARNING]
+> Due to the uncertain nature of copyright and IP law, this repository does not accept contributions that have been all
+> or partially generated with GitHub Copilot or other LLM-based code generation tools.
+Please disable any such tools
+> before authoring changes to this project.

 ### Contributor's Guide